scr8er/shared/Azure/README.md

 ```powershell
 Connect-AzAccount -Credential (Get-Credential)
 ```
-## Deploy-Vnet-Function
-Simple function to build vnet parameter json files.
-It should be useful to learn how to work with .json files, create, modify and save.

 ## Get-AzRRules
 Fast way to find ARM resource provider operations from an excel file while working on RBAC.
 Requires psexcel module.